VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_MuZero.md

 // model based RL reference //

-**Model-based Reinforcement Learning** learns a model of the environment’s dynamics, that is, it first constructs the state representation that the model should predict and then plans with respect to the learned model.
+**Model-based Reinforcement Learning** learns a model of the environment’s dynamics; that is, it first constructs the state representation that the model should predict and then plans with respect to the learned model.
 Represented by Markov’s Decision Process / MDP, it has next-state prediction and expected reward prediction; MCTS is applied to compute the optimal value or optimal policy.
-All of this is an issue since the agent is not able to optimize its representation or model for the purpose of effective planning (modeling errors may compound during planning).
+All of this is an issue since the agent cannot optimize its representation or model for effective planning (modeling errors may compound during planning).
 To improve this,  predicting the value function is useful as they construct an abstract MDP model that is equivalent to planning in the real environment (using value equivalence, starting from the same real state, the cumulative reward of a trajectory through the abstract MDP matches the cumulative reward of a trajectory in the real environment).
 The MDP model is viewed as a hidden layer of the network, and unrolled MDP is trained such that the expected cumulative sum of rewards matches the expected value with respect to the real environment (as there is no requirement for its transition model to match real states in the environment).

 // image consisting of connected arrows of muzero //